 The aim is gradually to reduce the number of NTRs and specific cases.
-An NTR can be removed either because it is superseded by a harmonised requirement in a UTP, or because the rail network in a Contracting State is modified so that the requirement is no longer needed.
+An NTR can be removed either because it is superseded by a harmonised requirement in a UTP, or because the requirement is no longer needed, for example because the rail network in a Contracting State is modified so that the requirement is no longer needed.
+In some cases, the NTR can be transferred into the UTP, in full or in part, in the form of a specific case (see also point 5.3.3 of this handbook).
 Only when there are no more technical barriers to interoperability can the railways unlock their full potential as a competitive international land transport mode.